CSC207-UofT/course-project-group-009/phase0/progress_report.md

 Created the `TransactionSystem` class and other basic classes.
 Plans on creating a command prompt text file for administrator and write corresponding code in the `initialize` method in `TransactionSystem`.

 **Yong Tong Zhu:**
-Created the  `Membership` class and `MembershipTest`.
+Created the  `Users.Membership` class and `MembershipTest`.
 Plans on creating command prompt text files for customers with memberships and write corresponding code in the `initialize` method in `TransactionSystem`.

 **Yipu Lu:**
 Designed the initial entity and use case classes.
 Plans on adding a database to obtain a large number of products for the store inventory.